karlita604/P-06-2020/Section 3/Section 3 - Data types.md

 ---> 'HELLO WORLD'
 x.split()
 ---> ['Hello', 'World']

-#will split it based on the white space or
+#will .split() it based on the white space or

+x = "Hi this is a string"
 x.split("i")
 --->['H', ' th', 's ', 's a str', 'ng']

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjE2Nzg0MTMsLTI3NTE1MzMzLDgyND
-AzMDUwNl19
+eyJoaXN0b3J5IjpbMTA3MzcyMzMzOSwtMjc1MTUzMzMsODI0MD
+MwNTA2XX0=
 -->